 - Thin, branching (filamentous or beaded) Gram-positive bacillus [Fig 1].

-- Microaerophilic, grow best anaerobically.
+- Microaerophilic grows best anaerobically.

 - VERY fastidious, often does not grow in culture.

 - Agents: A. israelii, A. naeslundii, A. odontolyticus, A. viscosus, A. meyer, Propionibacterium propionicum and A. gereneseriae.